 How to create a business strategy

 Next, it’s about creating a SWOT to really understand the problems you want to solve and the approaches and plans you need to take to create the solutions.
-Yes, this all sounds very simple but it’s not going to happen in 10-minutes.
-It takes time to sit down and really understand what is going, getting clarity on the bigger picture and digging deeper into all aspects of your business.
+Yes, this all sounds very simple but it will not happen in 10 minutes.
+It takes time to sit down and really understand what is going, get clarity on the bigger picture and dig deeper into all aspects of your business.

 But, how are you going to manage the strategy?
-Do you need to think about Critical Success Factors and KPIs (Key Performance Indicators) as a way to measure the strategy?
+Do you need to think about Critical Success Factors and KPIs (Key Performance Indicators) to measure the strategy?
 Or, is it about creating SMART (Specific, Measurable, Achievable, Realistic, Timely) objectives?
-Either way, it’s important to be able to measure the success of the strategy.
+Either way, it’s important to measure the success of the strategy.